saulocantanhede/tfgreek2/docs/features/before.md

 ## Feature description

 This feature provides all the material pressent before a word.
+This feature is also populated for `phrase` or `subphrase` only in case these contain only one `word`.

 ## Feature values